 Every musical artist relies on touring to generate income.
 Most of the time, especially if an artist has a hit on the charts, it's easy to fill a venue with fans wanting to see their favorite songs in person.
 Then again, sometimes things go the other way.
-Whether poor ticket sales, scalpers or a general lack of interest in the artist is too blame, some musicians who once packed arenas got a dose of reality when they performed to almost nobody.
+Whether poor ticket sales, scalpers, or a general lack of interest in the artist are to blame, some musicians who normally pack arenas get a dose of reality when they have perform to almost nobody.

-Sure, some musicians get their start playing in clubs to tiny crowds, but showing up to a venue and having to perform in front of a small audience can be an embarrassing experience for an artist who might otherwise have no trouble pulling in a crowd.
+Sure, some musicians get their start playing in clubs to tiny crowds, but showing up to a venue and having to perform in front of a small audience can be an embarrassing experience for an artist who usually has no trouble attracting a crowd.

 Let's take a look at some of the most embarrassingly empty shows ever performed.